Speaker's Nazi veteran invite 'profoundly embarrassing' Trudeau says, as Rota faces calls to resign

 Scheer noted the incident—which he said could have been prevented with a "straightforward Google search"— has fed into Russia's propaganda narrative about the "bogus justification for Putin's illegal invasion."

+Just prior to question period, Poilievre unsuccessfully moved a unanimous consent motion, trying to condemn Trudeau and the Government of Canada for "failing to do appropriate vetting on this individual, or having done vetting and failed to stop him being admitted to, and recognized in Parliament."

-Bloc Quebecois Leader Yves-Francois Blanchet said Monday afternoon that Rota has lost the confidence of the House, and he should act responsibly and relinquish his role.
+Bloc Quebecois Leader Yves-Francois Blanchet said Monday afternoon that in his assessment, Rota has lost the confidence of the House, and he should act responsibly and relinquish his role.
 Blanchet said he has sent a letter requesting a meeting with Rota and the leaders of all parties.

 ROTA'S ROLE, REMARKS, APOLOGY EXPLAINED

-Rota’s in-person apology on Monday echoed a similar one he made on Sunday in writing, taking full responsibility.
+Rota’s in-person apology on Monday echoed a similar one he made on Sunday in writing.

 "My intention was to show that the conflict between Russia and Ukraine is not a new one; that Ukrainians have unfortunately been subject to foreign aggression for far too long now… I have subsequently become aware of more information, which causes me to regret my decision to recognize this individual.
 I wish to apologize to the House.
-I am deeply sorry that I have offended many with my gesture and remarks," Rota said Monday morning in the House of Commons.
+I am deeply sorry that I have offended many with my gesture and remarks," Rota said Monday morning.

 "I would also like to add that this initiative was entirely my own, the individual in question being from my riding and having been brought to my attention.
 No one, including you my fellow parliamentarians, or the Ukrainian delegation, was privy to my intention or my remarks prior to their delivery. "

-After 35 minutes of remarks, Rota apologized again to every MP, saying his intention "was not to embarrass this House," before moving the MPs into routine parliamentary business.
+After 35 minutes of MPs rising to express their concerns, Rota apologized again to every MP, saying his intention "was not to embarrass this House," before moving the MPs into routine parliamentary business.

 As Speaker of the House of Commons, while Rota has been a Liberal MP since his first election in 2004, the rules of the House of Commons require him to operate outside of partisan lines and at all times "show, and be seen to show, the impartiality required to sustain the trust and goodwill of the House."